Boundary Estimation from Point Clouds: Algorithms, Guarantees and Applications: Introduction

 The associated population based estimator $\bar{d}_\rr^1$ defined by

 Note that the population based estimator has a positive bias, meaning $d_{\Omega}(x^0)\leq \bar{d}_\rr(x^0)$.
 In Lemma \ref{lem:bias} we obtain explicit bounds on the bias which establish that $\bar{d}_\rr(x^0)- d_{\Omega}(x^0) = O(r^2)$ as $\rr\rightarrow 0$.
-We combine this with variance bounds on $\bar \nu_r - \hat \nu_r$ established in Lemma \ref{lem:bernstein} to show, in Theorem \ref{thm:main} that when $r \gtrsim \left(\frac{\ln n}{n} \right)^{\frac{1}{d+2}}$ we have $|\hat{d}^1_\rr(x^0) - d_{\Omega}(x^0)| = O(r^2)$, with high probability, for $x^0$ sufficiently close to the boundary.
+We combine this with variance bounds on $\bar \nu_r - \hat \nu_r$ established in Lemma \ref{lem:bernstein} to show, in Theorem \ref{thm:main} that when $r \gtrsim (\log n/n)^{1/(d+2)}$ we have $|\hat{d}^1_\rr(x^0) - d_{\Omega}(x^0)| = O(r^2)$, with high probability, for $x^0$ sufficiently close to the boundary.
 The dependence of the error bounds on the parameters is explicitly stated.

-\textbf{Second order estimator for the distance to the boundary of $\Omega$.} If the boundary of $\Omega$ is $C^3$, and thus $d_\Omega$ is $C^3$ within the a sufficiently small tubular neighborhood of the boundary \cite{foote1984regularity}, then we can use the second order estimator $\hat \nu^n_r$ of the unit normal vector to obtain a second order accurate estimator for the distance.
+\textbf{Second-order estimator for the distance to the boundary of $\Omega$.} If the boundary of $\Omega$ is $C^3$, and thus $d_\Omega$ is $C^3$ within the a sufficiently small tubular neighborhood of the boundary \cite{foote1984regularity}, then we can use the second-order estimator $\hat \nu^n_r$ of the unit normal vector to obtain a second-order accurate estimator for the distance.